mrRobot62/anycubic_filament_sku_sniffer/SKU_DEMYSTIFY.md

 - Refill versions always include an extra “A” before the numeric code

 My subjective impression is that the color codes are not exactly unique but depend on the sub-type.

+For this project I used **ChatGPT** for researching and interpretation